supersjellie/openhab-itho-fan/README.md

 	* co2HighSpeed : end point speed.
 This is also the maximum for CO2 ventilation
 	* correctionMinutes : minimum time for corrections on CO2 adjustments
 	* correctionTreshold :  when new calculated and actual value are within this range, it will be set within the steeringTime.
 If not the resetMinutes apply!
+	* co2Item : When empty it will search for the default name, if you want you can give the name of your item

 ## Versions
 * 0.9 Initial version